 On April 18, 2008, we completed our acquisition of Atreus Systems, Inc. and its subsidiaries (collectively, "Atreus"), a supplier of service provisioning software for Voice over IP and IP Multimedia subsystem-based services.
 In connection with this acquisition we recorded intangible assets consisting of customer relationships, developed technology and order backlog.
 The amortization expense for the intangible assets arising from this acquisition is included in Amortization of intangible assets.
 In connection with the preparation of our financial statements for the fourth quarter of fiscal 2008, we performed a review of the intangible assets, determined that the customer relationship and intellectual property intangible assets acquired in the Atreus acquisition were impaired and recorded impairment charges aggregating \$2.7 million.
-As a result, the net book values of those intangible assets were reduced to zero at December 31, 2008 (see Note E).
+As a result, the net book values of those intangible assets were reduced to zero at December 31, 2008.

-Sonus Networks, Inc. Discussion of Non-GAAP Financial Measures Quarter ended March 31, 2009 Page Two
+Sonus Networks, Inc. Discussion of Non-GAAP Financial Measures Quarter ended June 30, 2009 Page Two

 On April 13, 2007, we completed our acquisition of Zynetix Limited ("Zynetix"), a privately-held designer of innovative Global System for Mobile Communications infrastructure solutions located in the United Kingdom.
 In connection with this acquisition we recorded intangible assets consisting of customer relationships, intellectual property and a trade name.
 A portion of the Intellectual property was allocated to the Sonus reporting unit.
 In connection with the preparation of our financial statements for the second quarter of fiscal 2008, we performed a review of the intangible assets, determined that the intangible assets and goodwill allocable to the Zynetix reporting unit were impaired and recorded impairment charges aggregating \$3.6 million.
 As a result, the net book values of the intangible assets and goodwill attributable to the Zynetix reporting unit were reduced to zero at June 30, 2008.
 During the third quarter of fiscal 2008, we committed to a plan to sell Zynetix, and completed the sale transaction on November 26, 2008.
-As a result, we have reclassified the results of operations of Zynetix reporting unit, to discontinued operations for all periods presented (see Note H).
+As a result, we have reclassified the results of operations of Zynetix, including amortization expense and impairment charges for the intangible assets and goodwill allocated to the Zynetix reporting unit, to discontinued operations for all periods presented (see Note E).
 The amortization expense for the intellectual property allocated to the Sonus reporting unit is included in Amortization of intangible assets.